nxdens/pat-data-processing/README.md

   3. Combines the data from the previous two stages into a single csv file.
 In addition, the difference and ratios between the neutral and manipulation blocks are calculated alongside the accuracy of each players self assessed performance.

+## results
+V1 and V2 have significantly different absolute mood scores (all) but mostly no significant changes in mood speed disadvantage hapiness and confidence different in v2 (higher rating in v2) very different performance in the speed much the perception is similar so the accuracy is higher in v2

+The game is "more fair" but players rated it as less fair

+ran IAT processing script now comparing D1 scores to PAT variables for v1 and v2 no correlation with mood or changes in coins collected after manipulation or 'How much would you like to keep playing this game?', 'How well are you playing this game right now?' or how fair, how enjoyable, how likely would you recommend this game to a friend no correlation with accuracy in v1 but weak correlation in v2 (-.451 pearson r sample size 36 needed for significance)

+tried creating a composite score like the IAT advantage - disavantage average (absolute and minus neutral) combined score of happiness had r (.49)

+iat questionaires
+first 20 of v1 did not have questionaires demographic shifts

+coin positive - coin negative avg with speed diffs